Miami Wrongful Death Attorney

 While financial damages like funeral expenses and medical bills can be easy to find concrete numbers for, calculating the potential income of the deceased can be much harder.
 Finding fair values for emotional damages is also difficult.
 A lawyer can help you correctly evaluate the damages that relate to your case.

-The Miami lawyers of Flanagan P.A.
-Personal Injury & Wrongful Death Law Firm recognize that there is no financial equivalent to a loved one’s life, but you still have a right to fair compensation.
+The Miami lawyers at our firm recognize that there is no financial equivalent to a loved one’s life, but you still have a right to fair compensation.
 With our experience in Miami wrongful death law, we will not only work to determine the appropriate value of your claim, but we will also fight for your case in court.

 Why Do You Need a Lawyer?